Trump's broad tariffs go into effect, just as economic pain is surfacing

-WASHINGTON (AP) — President Donald Trump was set to officially begin levying higher import taxes on dozens of countries Thursday, just as the economic fallout of his monthslong tariff threats has begun to create visible damage for the U.S. economy.
+WASHINGTON (AP) — President Donald Trump began levying higher import taxes on dozens of countries Thursday, just as the economic fallout of his monthslong tariff threats has begun to create visible damage for the U.S. economy.

-The White House said that starting just after midnight that goods from more than 60 countries and the European Union would face tariff rates of 10% or higher.
-Products from the European Union, Japan and South Korea will be taxed at 15%, while imports from Taiwan, Vietnam and Bangladesh will be taxed at 20%.
-For places such as the EU, Japan and South Korea, Trump also expects them to invest hundreds of billions of dollars in the U.S.
+Just after midnight, goods from more than 60 countries and the European Union became subject to tariff rates of 10% or higher.
+Products from the European Union, Japan and South Korea are taxed at 15%, while imports from Taiwan, Vietnam and Bangladesh are taxed at 20%.
+Trump also expects the EU, Japan and South Korea to invest hundreds of billions of dollars in the U.S.

 “I think the growth is going to be unprecedented,” Trump said Wednesday afternoon.
 He added that the U.S. was “taking in hundreds of billions of dollars in tariffs,” but he couldn't provide a specific figure for revenues because “we don’t even know what the final number is” regarding tariff rates.